SEE THE RESULTS

 Independent WRAP Trials

-Replacing filter sand with recycled glass is commonplace in swimming pools now.
+Sand v glass media.
+Replacing filter sand with recycled glass is common practice in swimming pools now.
 Surprisingly, this is initially a consequence of the British public's love of wine, beer, and the planet!

 Replacing filter sand.

 These independent studies from leading water filtration experts, show glass to be a highly efficient filtration media that clearly out-performs sand.
 WRAP trials conducted in the UK by leading experts Aqua Enviro also concluded that: